contractcops/auditingroadmap/PoW/PoW.md

 > ❗ Once generated, it is very easy for all of the other nodes to verify its integrity and add it onto the blockchain.

-> ❗ Whoever guesses the nonce first is the once to be rewarded.
+> ❗ Whoever guesses the nonce first is the one to be rewarded.